 We and other organisations may also access and use this information to prevent fraud and money laundering, for example when:

-- Checking applications for, and managing credit and other facilities and recovering debt,
+- Checking applications for, and managing credit and other facilities and recovering debt.

-- Checking insurance proposals and claims,
+- Checking insurance proposals and claims.

+Law enforcement agencies may also access and use this information.
 We, and other organisations that may access and use information recorded by fraud prevention agencies, may do so from other countries.

 We can provide the names and addresses of the agencies we use if you would like a copy of your information held by them.
-Please contact us at CMA House, Newham Road, Truro TR1 2SU or email@example.com or on 0345 017 5513.
-The agencies may charge a fee.

 We will use information about you and that of others named on your policy to ensure compliance with financial sanctions in effect in the UK and internationally.
-This will include the checking of your information against the HM Treasury list of financial sanctions targets as well as other publically available sanctions lists.
+This will include the checking of your information against the HM Treasury list of financial sanctions targets as well as other publicly available sanctions lists.
 Your information and that of others named on the policy may be shared with HM Treasury and other international regulators where appropriate.
 You may also be contacted in order to provide further details to ensure compliance with Financial Sanctions requirements.

 Motor Insurance Database

-Information relating to your policy will be added to the Motor Insurance Database (MID) managed by the Motor Insurers’ Bureau (MIB).
+Where the insurance we provide is for a motor vehicle, the information relating to your policy will be added to the Motor Insurance Database (MID) managed by the Motor Insurers’ Bureau (MIB).
 The MID and the data stored on it may be used by certain statutory and/or authorised bodies including the Police, the DVLA, the DVANI, the Insurance Fraud Bureau and other bodies permitted by law for purposes not limited to but including:

 - Electronic Licensing (Tax Discs),